MikeKovarik/anchora/README.md

 ## FAQ

-* *Who is this for* **Frontend developers and tinkerers.**
+* **Who is this for** *Frontend developers and tinkerers.*
-* *What does it do out of the box?* **All that your heart desires.
-HTTP2 push streams, CORS, both HTTP & HTTPS servers, GZIP, advanced caching (both client and server side), auto generated HTTPS certificates, redirects, ...**
+* **What does it do out of the box?** *All that your heart desires.
+HTTP2 push streams, CORS, HTTP & HTTPS servers, GZIP, advanced caching (both client and server side), auto generated HTTPS certificates, redirects, ...*
-* *So it suports HTTP2?* **YES!
+* **So it suports HTTP2?** *YES!
 YES!
-It's the sole reason why I developed yet another static serve.**
+It's the sole reason why I developed yet another static serve.*
-* *And HTTP2 Push Streams?* **Yup.
-Automatically, out of the box, with zero configuration.**
+* **And HTTP2 Push Streams?** *Yup.
+Automatically, out of the box, with zero configuration.*
-* *How does the Push work?* **HTML, JS and CSS files are parsed and dependency links extracted and cached (until the file changes again) for future use.
+* **How does the Push work?** *HTML, JS and CSS files are parsed and dependency links extracted and cached (until the file changes again) for future use.
 But don't worry.
-It's async and designed to not slow down content serving.**
+It's async and designed to not slow down content serving.*
-* *Can this server run PHP, Ruby, Python or any other CGI script?* **Yes!
+* **Can this server run PHP, Ruby, Python or any other CGI script?** *Well, yes.
 But it's still experimental, for localhost tinkering until proven stable.
-See /examples for PHP demo.**
+See `/examples` for PHP demo.
+Help with testing from users of said languages would be great*
-* *Is this project production ready?* **Not really, hopefuly some day.**
+* **Is this project production ready?** *Not really, hopefuly some day.*
-* *How stable is it?* **Fairly.
+* **How stable is it?** *Fairly.
 It's used and dogfed daily and maintained regularly.
-Though Node's 'http2' module is still unstable.**
+Though Node's 'http2' module is still unstable.*
-* *Caching?* **Tuned for effective development but customizable.
-Frequent files are kept in memory to reduce disk reads, 'cache-control' header is set to 'must-revalidate' and returns 304 if the file is unchanged.**
+* **Caching?** *Tuned for effective development and customizable.
+Frequent files are kept in memory to reduce disk reads, `'cache-control'` header is set to `'must-revalidate'` and 304 is served if the file is unchanged thanks to ETag.*